 - the ability to inspire and work with the whole school team to raise standards;

 - the ability to lead and contribute to the school’s ethos of care and support for every child;

-- have significant leadership experience supporting pupils with autism who have additional learning needs, especially those with more complex additional needs.
+- have significant leadership experience supporting pupils with autism who have additional learning needs across all key stages, especially those with more complex additional needs.